kyma-project/telemetry-manager/docs/contributor/pocs/otlp-logs.md

 ### Results

-The extension provider generates without any `logFormat` configuration access log records having only a log body.
-For example, this record
+Without any `logFormat` configuration, the extension provider generates access log records that have only a log body.
+For example, see the following record from the product catalog service of the OpenTelemetry demo application:

 ```
 [2024-03-14T14:43:03.130Z] \"POST /oteldemo.CurrencyService/Convert HTTP/2\" 200 - via_upstream - \"-\" 26 19 7 6 \"-\" \"grpc-go/1.46.2\" \"422dff1b-2f95-9d22-87da-b8f2fa491c10\" \"otel-currencyservice:8080\" \"100.64.0.41:8080\" outbound|8080||otel-currencyservice.demo.svc.cluster.local 100.64.0.57:49312 100.106.93.100:8080 100.64.0.57:34402 - default
 ```

-from the product catalog service of the OpenTelemetry demo application.

 Adding the `logFormat` from the extension provider shown above will result in the following access logs as the following in SAP Cloud Logging: